 - Applying adhesive breathing strips to help keep your airway open

 Sleep apnea can be quite troublesome for someone preparing for motherhood.
-Talking with a sleep dentist and adopting a few smart habits can help you reduce or eliminate your symptoms.
+Talking with a sleep dentist and adopting a few smart habits can help you reduce or eliminate your symptoms so you can get the high-quality sleep you need for a safe and healthy pregnancy.

 About the Author